Site uses cookies to provide basic functionality.

 Link Quote Stars Tags Author

 93ca64e The first Abenaki word I ever learned was Bitawbagok - the word they use for Lake Champlain.
 It means, literally, the waters between.
 Since I've come back from Quebec, I have thought of my address as Bitawkdakinna.
 I don't know enough Abenaki to be sure it's a real word, but translated, it is the world between.
 I had become a bridge between the natural world and the human one.
 I fit into both places and belonged to neither.
-Half of my heart lived with the wild wolves, the other half lived with my family. human natural-world civilization wolf Jodi Picoult
+Half of my heart lived with the wild wolves, the other half lived with my family. civilization human natural-world wolf Jodi Picoult